rocky-linux/documentation/docs/books/admin_guide/13-softwares.md

 -rw-r--r--.
 1 root root 1521 Jan 31 17:19 epel-testing.repo
 ```

-And below we can see the contents of the file epel.repo.
+And below we can see the contents of the file `epel.repo`.

 ```bash
 [epel]